-(l) Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves: For quantities of Operating Reserves meeting the Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement minus any Supplemental Reserves component of the target level for Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves, the price on the Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $40/MW.
-For quantities of Operating Reserves meeting the Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement but exceed the target level for that locational requirement minus any Supplemental Reserves component of the target level for Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves, the price on the Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $10/MW.
+(l) Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves: For quantities of Operating Reserves meeting the Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement, the price on the Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $40/MW.
 For all other quantities, the price on the Eastern, Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $0/MW.